shubh-37/cms-backend/README.md

 1. Generate a new Express Project usign the Express Generator `yarn express --no-view -f --git cms-backend`;
 2. Now We will be pushing all our code in Github.
+3. We will be running the database on local in docker.
+4. Please ensure you are using VScode and you have installed prettier and eslint.